Aims and Values

 - Is that we are focused on the child, not a business system.

-- s the aged 2 to 19 synonymous Education system that we stand for.
+- The 2 to 19 synonymous Education system that we stand for.
 It is about nurturing children from the earliest of ages and promoting their academic and personal development in every stage, with every member of staff sharing responsibility for that child’s journey through the one-education system that is the Wessex Learning Trust.

 - Our values and ethos permeate through that entire journey including our Christian values where appropriate.